 Overnight boat (3 nts)

 The skipper will allocate the rooms on arrival to the boat and single travellers will be paired up with another passenger of the same sex, this may mean sharing a double mattress.
-The skipper will also be sharing the yacht's facilities and sleeping quarters.
+The skipper will also be sharing the catamaran's facilities and sleeping quarters.